felipebita/ml_fraud_detection/docs/testing.md

     *   It tests the `get_connection()` method for both read-write and read-only connections.
     *   It tests the `query_experiments()` method.
     *   It tests the handling of connection failures.

+#### `tests/unit/test_validation.py`

+*   **Purpose**: This file contains unit tests for the model validation classes (`BaseExperiment`, `QuickExperiment`, `GridSearchExperiment`) from `src/model/validation.py`.
+*   **Usage**: It verifies the correctness of the experiment logic in isolation from external services like MLflow and the actual machine learning models.
+*   **Key Information**:
+    *   It uses `pytest` fixtures to create mock configurations and sample data.
+    *   It heavily uses `patch` from `unittest.mock` to mock MLflow, model classes, and other dependencies.
+    *   **`TestBaseExperiment`**: Tests the core logic of the base class, including model pipeline creation and metric calculation.
+It uses a concrete subclass for instantiation to avoid `TypeError` with the abstract class.
+    *   **`TestQuickExperiment`**: Tests that the quick experiment runner correctly iterates through models and calls the cross-validation logic with the expected arguments.
+    *   **`TestGridSearchExperiment`**: Tests that the grid search runner correctly iterates through the hyperparameter grid and calls the cross-validation logic accordingly.
+    *   It verifies that warnings are correctly logged when all cross-validation folds are skipped.